rikvdkleij/intellij-haskell/README.md

   `Settings`/`Plugins`/`Browse repositories`/`Intellij-Haskell`

 To try out the latest beta one can install the plugin by downloading the `intellij-haskell.zip` from [releases](https://github.com/rikvdkleij/intellij-haskell/releases) and apply `Install plugin from disk` in `Settings`/`Plugins`.

-Alternative way is to add `https://plugins.jetbrains.com/plugin/8258-intellij-haskell` as Custom plugin repository in `Settings`/`Plugins`/`Browse repositories`/`Manage repositories`.
+Alternative way to install latest beta is to add `https://plugins.jetbrains.com/plugin/8258-intellij-haskell` as Custom plugin repository in `Settings`/`Plugins`/`Browse repositories`/`Manage repositories`.

 # Features